nzaillian/gretel-erb/README.md

 directly to the header or adding <pre>*= require './common/breadcrumb'</pre> (or appropriate relative path) to an asset manifest file that you've linked to.

-Finally, use Gretel's DSL (nearly unchanged in this fork) to declare your page hierarchies in
+Finally, use Gretel's DSL (nearly unchanged in this fork) to declare your page hierarchies and template partial path in
-<code>config/initializers/breadcrumbs.rb</code> and template partial path:
+<code>config/initializers/breadcrumbs.rb</code>:

     Gretel::Crumbs.layout do